Fostering diversity, equity and inclusion

 Women Business Enterprises Canada logo

-3 U.S. refers to the U.S. Group Benefits, Dental (excluding DentaQuest) and In-Force management businesses of Sun Life U.S. as reported by Sun Life Financial Group Inc. Data based on voluntary self-identification.
+U.S. refers to the U.S. Group Benefits, Dental (including DentaQuest) and In-Force management businesses of Sun Life U.S. as reported by Sun Life Financial Group Inc.

-Based on global employee engagement survey.
-68% of employees surveyed participated.
-Refer to Sustainability Data Scope - Note 2
+Based on the Q4 global employee engagement survey.
+71% of employees surveyed participated.
+Refer to Sustainability Data Scope - Note 4.

 Refer to Sustainability Data Scope.